fizon/BarcodeScanner/README.md

 ## Description

+**⚠️This fork fixes an issue with BarcodeScanner not handling orientation changes correctly when presented in a UINavigationController.⚠️**

 **BarcodeScanner** is a simple and beautiful wrapper around the camera with barcode capturing functionality and a great user experience.